DogInfantry/capital-markets-peer-intelligence/README.md

 # Investment Banking Recruiting Portfolio

-This project is a recruiter-friendly Python showcase for an MBA candidate targeting investment banking, capital markets, corporate finance, or strategy roles.
+This project is a recruiter-friendly Python showcase for candidates targeting investment banking, capital markets, corporate finance, or strategy roles.
 It combines free market data, free macro data, valuation-style benchmarking, and clean visual storytelling in a way that looks like real analytical work instead of a classroom exercise.

 ## What this project demonstrates